Tuesday 7th June, 12:00pm – 1:00pm (AEST*) (03:00am GMT)

 Pre-Covid, Lizzie lived and worked in Ireland and the UK, managing a key retail account for an Irish meat processor.
 It was during this time that she developed an interest in the retail sector, exploring consumer demands and purchasing behaviours.
 Lizzie’s professional experience working offshore means she has strong connections to diverse customers around the world and has gained experience in beef production, supply chain management and marketing.

-As a member of the Meat Business Women Australian Committee she is dedicated to improving the profile of women in our industry.
-She is also a Director of the Goondiwindi Co-Operative Society, an independent grocery store in her hometown of Goondiwindi.
+Lizzie is a Director of the Goondiwindi Co-Operative Society, an independent grocery store in her hometown of Goondiwindi.

 Lizzie worked with Dalene Wray in her first professional role out of university and thoroughly enjoyed her time in Brisbane with OBE Organic.
 Lizzie learned many valuable skills under the guidance of Dalene and attributes the development of her robust character and strong career ambition to this time in her career.